-For many people, the decision to do their own PR is motivated by budget.
-That’s entirely understandable, particularly when there’s an assumption that agency retainer costs include all the zeros.
+For many people and organisations, handling your own PR sounds like a great way to maximise your marketing budget; entirely understandable, particularly when there’s an assumption that agency retainer costs include all the zeros.

 What makes a Professional?